sakirschner/slb-api/README.md

             You'll be prompted to enter in your MFA token and your password.
             <br><br>

-    With AWS Vault configured you can now initialize Terrform:
+    With AWS Vault configured you can now initialize Terraform:

     - Make sure you have your AWS Vault session running on the terminal you wish to run Terraform on:
         ```